1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.1
+Fixed the bug where characters had no equipment when selected.
+Fixed the bug where setting buffs would apply to all characters.
+Using /rl <number> now directly executes /rl up <number>.
+Using /rl del <character> will delete player data associated with that character.
+Added a `clear inventory on join` configuration option.
+Default configuration now includes preset data for four classes.
+When `clear inventory on join` is not enabled, players without data will default to the "Newbie" character.

 v1.0.0
 Use the /rl command to select character saves.
 A small plugin improved for SAP, mainly for PVP servers.